puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 Where can others go to learn more about this module? | If you have a web site that offers full information about your module, provide the URL here. | (none)
 Where can others go to file issues about this module? | If you have a public bug tracker for your module, provide the URL here. | (none)

-PDK then displays the metadata information that it will use to generate the new module.
+PDK then displays the metadata information that it will use to generate the module.
 A typical `metadata.json` might look like this:

 ``` json
 {